kevinjhc/dimensional/README.md

 ### How to build the CSS file
 1. Navigate to the root folder and run `npm install` to install the node-sass package then run `npm run scss`.
 This command will watch any changes made in '/dimensional-theme' and compile the CSS files.
 2. The output files are in '/design-system/assets/css'

+### "Sentinel" font family
+- The Headings use "Sentinel".
+If the font files aren't included, the family defaults to Georgia or whichever serif font is default on the viewer's computer.